microsoft/PowerApps-TestEngine/README.md

 ## What to do next

 Option 1: Modify the `testPlan.fx.yaml` of a provided sample to run tests created on your own.
-You can also modify the sample Power App and create new tests for your updated app.
+You can also modify the sample PowerApp and create new tests for your updated app.
 Check [Power FX](https://github.com/microsoft/PowerApps-TestEngine/tree/main/docs/PowerFX) for writing functions.
-Sample test plan will be [here](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/template/TestPlanTemplate.fx.yaml).
+The sample test plan will be [here](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/template/TestPlanTemplate.fx.yaml).

 Option 2: If you are using [Test Studio](https://docs.microsoft.com/en-us/power-apps/maker/canvas-apps/test-studio), you can convert your Test Studio tests to Test Engine.